 Are Debt Consolidation Loans a Good Solution to Debt?

-Often, taking out another loan to pay off existing borrowing is not a good solution to a debt problem.
+Often, taking out another loan online to pay off existing borrowing is not a good solution to a debt problem.
 Particularly where someone has a serious issue with debt, and large amounts of money are owed and payments are difficult to make.
 This course of action will usually increase the total amount that you owe and mean that your outstanding debt will carry on for a longer period of time.
 On top of that, the payments for a debt consolidation loan may be impossible to make, meaning that the person will default on their new loan.
 Defaulting on a debt consolidation loan could be worse than defaulting on the original debt.
 In these circumstances, it is often more advisable to follow another course of action, such as a debt management plan.

 In some circumstances a new loan can be a solution.
 However, this only applies where the loan recipient is able to meet the conditions of the new loan and where the extra costs associated with it outweigh the drawbacks of taking one out.
-Cashfloat don’t provide debt consolidation loans, and we don’t advise you to take a payday loan to consolidate your debt either.
+Cashfloat don’t provide debt consolidation loans, and we don’t advise you to take a payday loan for bad credit to consolidate your debt either.

 It is important to seek impartial and professional financial advice before taking out a loan to consolidate debt.
 You can get this for free from a charitable organisation, such as StepChange, Christians Against Poverty or the National Debtline.